Even more auto

 I think Herb pretty much nailed it in this talk.

-I also do like his “left-to-right auto style” a lot.
+I also do like his “left-to-right auto style” a lot (slide on page 16).
 We’ve applied it in the source code of our UML Editor!

 Compare this original snippet of C++ statements from our ScreenCanvas